ChristianJason22042004/language-translater/readme.md

 ## Why Streamlit?
-Provides a fast and easy way to build interactive web apps in Python

-Allows real-time updates for voice input/output

-Minimal setup compared to full-stack frameworks, perfect for AI demos
+Provides a fast and easy way to build interactive web apps in Python Allows real-time updates for voice input/output Minimal setup compared to full-stack frameworks, perfect for AI demos Works perfectly with cloud deployments for sharing, even if voice input is limited